MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 ## Prerequisites

 - **Plan your deployment**.
 Review the [Defender for Servers planning guide](plan-defender-for-servers.md).
-- **Review data collection and storage** | Understand [how Defender for Servers collects data](plan-defender-for-servers-agents.md), and [where data is stored](plan-defender-for-servers-data-workspace.md).
-- **Get deployment considerations** | [Review deployment recommendations](plan-defender-for-servers-select-plan.md), and decide where you want to enable the plan.
+- **Decide which plan you want to deploy and where you want to deploy it** | [Review deployment recommendations](plan-defender-for-servers-select-plan.md), and decide where you want to enable the plan.
 - **Compare plan features**.
 [Understand and compare](defender-for-servers-overview.md) Defender for Servers plan features.
 - **Review pricing**.
 Review Defender for Servers pricing on the [Defender for Cloud pricing page](https://azure.microsoft.com/pricing/details/defender-for-cloud/).
 - **Get an Azure subscription**.
 You need a Microsoft Azure subscription.
 You can [sign up for a free one](https://azure.microsoft.com/pricing/free-trial/) as needed.